TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 The Redis Rate Limiter implements a sliding log:

 - Using Redis lets any gateways respect a cluster-wide rate limit
-- Each request gets written into a sliding log in redis, including blocked requests
+- Each request gets written into a sliding log in Redis, including blocked requests
 - The log is always trimmed to the duration of the defined window

 An important behaviour of this rate limiting method is that it blocks